St. Katherine's Chapel: History

 St. Katherine's Chapel was built in 1887 by John Harris Forster in memory of his daughter Kittie (real name Katherine) who had died in 1864 at the age of six.
 In 1888 Forster gave the chapel to Episcopal Diocese of Michigan and it was named St. Katherine's Chapel in memory of Kitty.

 In 1962, a new church was constructed nearby, but the chapel remained in use for weddings and other special events.
 On February 23, 1969, the chapel was designated a Michigan State Historic Site and on July 8, 1970, it was listed on the National Register of Historic Places.

 The parish known today as St. Katherine's Episcopal Church is still an active parish in the Episcopal Diocese of Michigan.
-The Rev. Melissa Congleton, is its current priest in charge.
+The Rev. Melissa Congleton is the current Rector.
 The chapel is still in use today for one Sunday service a month as well as for occasional weddings and other events.
 The church holds it main services in the larger church building built further back on the same property.